-20. Ponder the statement "If someone hasn't dealt with their own lack of boundaries, they probably will not recognize boundaries in others."
+20. Ponder the statement on page 113, "... if someone hasn't dealt with their own lack of boundaries, they probably will not recognize boundaries in others."
 Discuss.

-21. What is the difference between a "boundary" and a "wall."
+21. What is the difference between a "boundary" and a "wall?"
 When is a wall avoidance and a detriment to your ability to have healthy relationships?
-When is a wall necessary & appropriate?
+When is a wall necessary and appropriate?
 Discuss.
-Share your insights about boundaries with your sponsor or co-sponsor.
+Share your insights about boundaries with your CoDA sponsor, co-sponsor, or Step study group.

 22. Are you willing to take very good care for yourself, create emotional safety, and know inner peace?
 Write a list of twenty-one loving goals for yourself.
-(Name three ways in each category you would like to take better care of yourself)
+(Name three ways in each boundary category you would like to take better care of yourself.)

-- o physically
+- physically

-- \circ emotionally
+- emotionally

 - intellectually

-- o spiritually
+- spiritually

-- o sexually
+- sexually

-- o financially
+- financially

 - management of your time

-Share with your sponsor or co-sponsor.
-Put this list of goals in your Self Care Kit or God Box.
+Share with your CoDA sponsor, cosponsor, or Step study group.
+Put this list of loving goals in your Self-Care Kit or God Box as mentioned in the "30 Questions."
 Ask your Higher Power for help achieving these.
 Do your part then "Let Go & Let God."

-23. With practice, setting healthy boundaries comes more easily and helps free us from our selfdefeating patterns of codependency.
-Today, while looking into your eyes at yourself in the mirror, with confidence and self-care, practice setting at least three healthy boundaries stating out loud.
+23. With practice, setting healthy boundaries comes more easily and helps free us from our self-defeating patterns of codependency.
+Today, while looking into your own eyes in a mirror, with confidence and self-care, practice setting at least three healthy boundaries (promises to yourself) stating out loud: